gardener/gardener/docs/usage/shoot-operations/shoot_credentials_rotation.md

 Those credentials are stored in a `Secret` with the name `<shoot-name>.monitoring` in the project namespace in the garden cluster and has multiple data keys:

-- `username`: the user name
+- `username`: the username
 - `password`: the password
-- `auth`: the user name with SHA-1 representation of the password
+- `auth`: the username with SHA-1 representation of the password

 **It is the responsibility of the end-user to regularly rotate those credentials.**
 In order to rotate the `password`, annotate the `Shoot` with `gardener.cloud/operation=rotate-observability-credentials`.